 Escape to Tybee Island and the beach!

 If you want to swim in the Atlantic (it’s warm in the summer!) and escape city life for a few hours, Tybee Island is a 30-minute drive away.
-Miles and miles of sandy beach, there is space for everyone, even in these socially distanced times.
+Miles and miles of sandy beach, there is space for everyone.
 Beach time is sacred for me.
-If you’re coming to Savannah, it’s perfect as part of a solo staycation to relax, read, and people watch!
+If you’re coming to Savannah, it’s perfect as part of a solo staycation to relax, read and people watch!

 I went on a Friday to avoid the weekend crowds and set up camp close to the end of the sand spit.
-The sea is a little rougher at this end, and parking may be a little more expensive, but there is plenty of space and a lot of consideration from others when it comes to social distancing.
+The sea is a little rougher at this end, and parking may be a little more expensive, but there is plenty of space.
 There are shops and restaurants on the street behind the beach, so you won’t go hungry.
-Cost: Beach, free!
-Parking set me back $17 for 6 hours but I was a 3-minute walk from my beach chair
+Cost: Beach, free but parking fees apply.

 Food and drink in Savannah

 You will not go hungry or thirsty in Savannah!
 From street food stalls around City Market to high-end restaurants with a view of the Savannah River, there is something for every taste bud and every budget.
-I did do some self-catering, but these are the places I ended up at.
-All have outdoor seating:
+I did do some self-catering, but these are the places I ended up at (summer 2021).

 - Café at the Market, City Market.
 Simple yet yummy, it has the standard American fare.
 There’s a large selection of beers, and I loved the raised porch where I could enjoy my dinner watching the world go by.
 Cost: $25 for food, beer, and tip